This Journal considers the negative impact that traumatic events in early life have on our health.

 Erickson defined child development as a series of psychological milestones which occur largely as a result of good bonding and parenting in the first 12 years of life.
 Each of the 4 phases of childhood growth should result in the acquisition of important life virtues: hope, trust, purpose, and competence.
 If the parenting is favorable and is marked by good bonding experiences and guidance, then the child grows experientially through normal life encounters which accentuate resolution of particular “tensional opposites.”

 Each of Erikson’s stages of psycho-social development is marked by a necessary conflict of tensional opposites which are healthy for the growth of the young consciousness.
-A successful resolution of new tensional experiences will result the favorable development of the life virtue of that developmental stage.
+A successful resolution of new tensional experiences will result in the favorable development of the life virtue of that developmental stage.
 For example, the first developmental stage is marked by the tensional opposites of trust vs. mistrust.
 Normal life events during this preverbal time will allow the child to experience both trust and mistrust.
 Balanced resolution of these tensional opposites in the psyche of the child results in the learned life virtue of hope.

 Each of the other 3 stages has a pair of tensional opposites which the child must encounter and master in order for the resulting life virtue to emerge as an integrated working fabric of their psycho-emotional make-up.